Legacy and Mission

 Since 1909, our School of Medicine has educated medical students in a supportive Christian environment of excellence and caring.
 Our educational process has followed the best practices of medical education throughout its history while holding true to our original mission, to “continue the healing and teaching ministry of Jesus Christ to make man whole.”

 Our instructional methods are an effective blend of lectures, small group sessions and problem-based learning.
-Our students are educated in state-of-the-art educational facilities including our technologically advanced amphitheaters and anatomy laboratory.
-A medical simulation center enables our students to learn, practice, and be assessed on medical procedures in a safe, educationally progressive hospital-simulated environment.
+Our students are educated in state-of-the-art educational facilities including our anatomy laboratory.
+Our medical simulation center enables students to learn, practice, and be assessed on medical procedures in a safe, educationally progressive hospital-simulated environment.
 Our physical diagnosis exam rooms are equipped with video recording for student feedback.

 Our purpose is the formation of Christian physicians, providing whole-person care to individuals, families, and communities.
 Fulfilling this responsibility requires: